Teaching and Learning Continue

 Daily schedules for fourth and fifth grades models the regular school day in which students are divided into three blocks of academic time for reading, writing and math.
 Social studies takes place in the homeroom and sometimes within the three main blocks.
 Students meet with teachers and classmates via Zoom during their blocks once a day.
-Assignments are posted on Seesaw, and students may turn in assignments through the app.
+Assignments are posted online.
 Teachers have the flexibility to offer small book club meetings, writing conferences, help class and one-on-one conferencing as needed.

 Classrooms meet with special area teachers in a six-day rotation during regular school.
 In distance learning, special areas also meet on a rotated basis every day.
 Assignments and videos are posted on SeeSaw, and students may choose to do those activities.
 Special areas include music, art, shop (woodworking), technology, library, P.E., Spanish and science (grades 1-5).